a2roger/backup/w2_sound/README.md

 soundFFT.setInput(sound);
 ```

 Setting the amount of smoothing and the number of bins is optional, but this demo controls them with the GUI.
 If you don't call `setInput` with a p5.Sound object, then the FFT analysis will be on all sound produced by the sketch.

+> The number of FFT bins must be a power of 2 with minimum of 16 and maximum of 1024.
+That's why the code has `2 ** p.bins`.

 The [p5.FFT](https://p5js.org/reference/#/p5.FFT) methods used:
 * `soundFFT.analyze()` performs the FFT analysis on the current sound sample